Nuggets fire coach Malone and won't extend GM Booth in stunning move as postseason looms

 Starting with the first playoff appearance under Malone in 2019, the Nuggets got out of the first round six times in seven chances.
 They made the Western Conference finals in the Walt Disney World bubble in 2020 and then rolled to the championship by winning 16 of 20 playoff games in 2023.

-It is the second time a postseason-bound team has fired a coach in the last two weeks.
-Memphis parted ways with Taylor Jenkins late last month, replacing him with Tuomas Iisalo on an interim basis.
+It is the second time in the last two weeks that a postseason-bound team has fired a coach.
+Memphis — another team assured of at least a play-in spot — dismissed Taylor Jenkins late last month with nine games left in the season, replacing him with Tuomas Iisalo on an interim basis.

+The Nets parted ways with Brown (officially he resigned) with six games left in 1982-83, and the Nets — now in Brooklyn — replaced Kenny Atkinson with Jacque Vaughn for the final 10 games of the 2019-20 “bubble” season.
+The 1983 Nets and 2020 Nets went a combined 0-6 in playoff games after the coaching changes; time will tell what happens with the Grizzlies and Nuggets this year.

-Booth came to the Nuggets in 2017 as an assistant general manager and was promoted to GM in July 2020.
+Booth came to Denver in 2017 as an assistant general manager and was promoted to GM in July 2020.
 He signed his most recent contract with the club in 2022.

 Kroenke credited Booth “for helping put the final pieces in place for the roster that delivered Denver and our fans their first NBA championship.”